-- → General rules on the processing and protection of personal data - These rules establish the general framework for lawful, fair and transparent processing of personal data in all entities of BTFG, ensuring respect for the rights of data subjects and the implementation of appropriate security and privacy measures. - → Procedures for handling security incidents and personal data protection breach situations - These procedures define the steps for identifying, reporting, investigating and remediating security incidents that may compromise personal data, as well as for notifying the competent authorities and affected individuals in accordance with legal requirements. - → Procedures for ongoing employee training All employees of al Group entities are subject to regular training programmes on the protection and processing of personal data.
-These training sessions ensure that staff are always up to date with GDPR regulations, GDPR best practices, and their obligations in relation to the personal data they handle.
+General rules on the processing and protection of personal data - These rules establish the general framework for lawful, fair and transparent processing of personal data in all entities of BTFG, ensuring respect for the rights of data subjects and the implementation of appropriate security and privacy measures.

-- → Strict data confidentiality rules Group employees are required to respect the confidentiality of personal information and financial data protected by banking professional secrecy.
-These rules impose clear restrictions on the access and use of such data to prevent any unauthorized use or improper disclosure. - → Rules on the exercise of data subjects' rights - Individuals whose data is processed by BT or its entities have the right to request access to their data, rectification, erasure or restriction of processing, as well as to object to the use of their data in certain circumstances.
-The procedures in place within the Group set out how these requests are handled so that they are dealt with in an efficient and GDPR compliant manner. - → Rules on data processing in direct marketing activities - Any direct marketing activity carried out by BT or group entities complies with the GDPR rules, which involves obtaining the data subjects' explicit consent, providing clear unsubscribe options and using data only for the stated purposes. - → Procedures for managing relationships with contractual partners BTFG sets out clear data protection requirements for dealing with third parties, including suppliers, partners and collaborators who have access to personal data.
-Through these regulations, it ensures that all partners comply with the same high standards of data protection required by the GDPR. - → Data Protection Impact Assessment Procedures - Where certain processing activities pose a high risk to the rights and freedoms of data subjects, impact assessments are conducted.
-These assessments allow risks to be identified and mitigated through the implementation of appropriate data protection measures.

-→ Data processing activity recordkeeping and risk management regulations - BT and group entities maintain detailed records of personal data processing activities to ensure transparency and compliance with the reporting obligations imposed by the GDPR.
-Mechanisms are also in place to identify, analyze and mitigate the risks associated with these activities.
+- Procedures for handling security incidents and personal data protection breach situations These procedures define the steps for identifying, reporting, investigating and remediating security incidents that may compromise personal data, as well as for notifying the competent authorities and affected individuals in accordance with legal requirements. - Procedures for ongoing employee training All employees of al Group entities are subject to regular training programmes on the protection and processing of personal data.
+These training sessions ensure that staff are always up to date with GDPR regulations, GDPR best practices, and their obligations in relation to the personal data they handle. - Strict data confidentiality rules Group employees are required to respect the confidentiality of personal information and financial data protected by banking professional secrecy.
+These rules impose clear restrictions on the access and use of such data to prevent any unauthorized use or improper disclosure. - Rules on the exercise of data subjects' rights Individuals whose data is processed by BT or its entities have the right to request access to their data, rectification, erasure or restriction of processing, as well as to object to the use of their data in certain circumstances.
+The procedures in place within the Group set out how these requests are handled so that they are dealt with in an efficient and GDPR compliant manner. - Rules on data processing in direct marketing activities Any direct marketing activity carried out by BT or group entities complies with the GDPR rules, which involves obtaining the data subjects' explicit consent, providing clear unsubscribe options and using data only for the stated purposes. - Procedures for managing relationships with contractual partners BTFG sets out clear data protection requirements for dealing with third parties, including suppliers, partners and collaborators who have access to personal data.
+Through these regulations, it ensures that all partners comply with the same high standards of data protection required by the GDPR. - Data Protection Impact Assessment Procedures Where certain processing activities pose a high risk to the rights and freedoms of data subjects, impact assessments are conducted.
+These assessments allow risks to be identified and mitigated through the implementation of appropriate data protection measures. - Data processing activity record-keeping and risk management regulations BT and group entities maintain detailed records of personal data processing activities to ensure transparency and compliance with the reporting obligations imposed by the GDPR.
+Mechanisms are also in place to identify, analyze and mitigate the risks associated with these activities data security.
+In doing so, the Bank strengthens the reputation and trust of its customers, partners and regulators by demonstrating a responsible and proactive approach to data protection.